krimlon/CheatSheets/README.md

 # CheatSheets
 Cheatsheets for various things

-This repository contains a collection of cheatsheets that cover different automation tools and concepts.
-The goal is to provide a quick reference for small to mid-sized companies that are looking to automate their processes.
+This repository offers a number of cheatsheets covering various automation technologies and ideas.
+The purpose is to serve as a quick reference for small to medium-sized businesses wishing to automate their procedures.

-The cheatsheets cover topics such as Ansible, Chef, Jenkins, Packer, and more.
-They provide a brief overview of what the tool is, how it can be used, and some of the key concepts and commands.
-They are designed to be used as a quick reference, rather than a comprehensive guide.
+The cheatsheets include information on Ansible as well as Chef, Jenkins, Packer, and other subjects.
+They give an overview of the tools, features, capabilities, and some of the more important ideas and instructions.
+Instead of being a thorough manual, they are meant to be used as a quick reference.

-By making use of these cheatsheets, you should be able to quickly get up to speed on the tools and concepts that are important for automating your processes.
-Whether you're new to automation or a seasoned pro, these cheatsheets should help you get things done more efficiently and effectively.
+Using these cheat sheets, you should be able immediately to get acquainted with the tools and concepts required for automating your processes. regardless of whether you're new to automation or a seasoned veteran, these cheat sheets should help you get more done in a shorter period of time.
 In addition to the automation cheatsheets, this repository also includes cheatsheets for popular operating systems such as Linux and Windows.
-These cheatsheets cover basic commands and concepts that are important for managing and troubleshooting these systems.
-There are also cheatsheets for popular coding languages such as Python, JavaScript, and Ruby.
-These cheatsheets provide a quick reference for the syntax, common libraries, and best practices for working with these languages.
-So, this repository not only provide information about automation tools but also provide a comprehensive guide for different operating systems and coding languages.
+These cheat sheets cover basic commands and concepts that are important for managing and troubleshooting these systems.
+There are also cheat sheets for popular coding languages such as Python, JavaScript, and Ruby.
+These cheat sheets provide a quick reference for the syntax, common libraries, and best practices for working with these languages.
+So, this repository not only provides information about automation tools but also provides a comprehensive guide for different operating systems and coding languages.

-For more detailed explanation, take a look at our [Automation_Explained](./Automation_Explained/) directory and start with the file named [start_here.md](./Automation_Explained/start_here.md)
+For a more detailed explanation, take a look at our [Automation_Explained](./Automation_Explained/) directory and start with the file named [start_here.md](./Automation_Explained/start_here.md)